AlejandraCastillo/AlejandraCastillo.github.io/README.md

 ### 🔢 [Allocator Laboratory](https://github.com/AlejandraCastillo/AllocatorLaboratory) _(In progress)_

 **Memory allocator simulators in C**
-Modular project to explore the internal logic of real memory management systems.
-Includes fixed blocks, free lists, coalescing, buddy system, slab, and more.
+Modular project to explore the internal logic of different memory allocation and deallocation strategies.
+Includes approaches such as fixed-size blocks with bitmap, coalescing, buddy system, slab, among others.

 ---